Győri ETO FC: Management

+Women's team

+Győri ETO also have a women's team.
+They compete in the Női NB I and have won the Hungarian Women's Cup on two occasions (2022 and 2023).

 Other departments

 Győri ETO has several successful departments, e.g., the handball teams won many national championships.
 The men's team also won the EHF Cup in 1986 as Rába Vasas ETO Győr.
 Particularly well known these days are the handball ladies, playing as Győri ETO Kézilabda Club (en. handball club), which is a five-time Champions League winner team.